-Kamand Kojouri was born in Tehran, raised in Dubai and Toronto, and resides in Wales.
-She currently teaches creative writing seminars as a doctoral candidate at Swansea University.
-As the International Student Ambassador of The Women Graduates Swansea University Society, she promotes and encourages women’s academic research.
-The historical novel she wrote for her master’s programme at City, University of London was shortlisted for a Peters Fraser and Dunlop literary agents’ award.
+Dr Kamand Kojouri was born in Tehran, raised in Dubai and Toronto, and resides in England.
+She completed a creative writing PhD at Swansea University and currently teaches creative writing workshops.
+As the International Ambassador of The Women Graduates Swansea University Society, she promotes and encourages women’s academic research.
+The historical novel she wrote for her MA at City, University of London, was shortlisted for a Peters Fraser and Dunlop literary agents’ award.

 Kamand has been interviewed on BBC Radio 4, BBC Persian Television, BBC Radio Devon, and BBC Radio Cornwall.
-Her work has been featured on Irish Tatler, Yorkshire Times, The Irish Times, BBC Radio 2, and numerous blogs, magazines, and books.
-In March, Zachary J. Moore used her poem, ‘War on Silence’, to compose a poignant classical piece called ‘Let My Silence Grow’, which was performed by the concert choir at the University of Wisconsin – Eau Claire.
+Her work has been featured on The Irish Times, BBC Radio 2, Yorkshire Times, Irish Tatler, and numerous blogs, magazines, and books.
+In March, Zachary J Moore used her poem, ‘War on Silence’, to compose a poignant classical piece called ‘Let My Silence Grow’, which was performed by the concert choir at the University of Wisconsin – Eau Claire.

 Her first book, The Eternal Dance, is a collection of love poems published in 2018.
 Inspired by the great Sufi poet Attar’s seven cities of love, the book explores seven different states of love: Attraction and Infatuation, Devotion and Obsession, Heartbreak, Enchantment, Love, Understanding, and Unity.
 All of the royalties are donated to The Trevor Project, an organisation that provides suicide prevention and crisis intervention services to LGBTQ youth.